Maternity Obstetrical Care Medical Billing & Coding Guide for 2025

 • Fetal contraction stress test

-• E/M services for management of conditions unrelated to the pregnancy during antepartum or postpartum care.
+• E/M services for management of conditions unrelated to pregnancy during antepartum or postpartum care.
 The diagnosis should support these services.

 • Examples include cardiac problems, neurological problems, diabetes, hypertension, hyperemesis, preterm labor, bronchitis, asthma, and urinary tract infection